lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 9: The voter confirms that the information in their (the voter's)  electronic scanned ballot is the same as the paper version of their (the voter's) filled out ballot.
 (Checking for errors.)
 (Note: Automated processes for checking ballots for standard mistakes.)

-Step 10: The voter off-line(enforced by software) uses the one-time-pad to 'encrypt' the completed ballot, producing a new QR code.
+Step 10: The voter off-line(enforced by software) uses the one-time-pad to 'encrypt' the completed ballot, producing a new QR code (which is then 'encrypted' ballot).
 All digital files of the unencrypted ballot are removed and the memory physically over-written on the voter's device.
 The paper copy of the voter's ballot can be saved for evidence or destroyed for privacy based on the voter's choice.

 Step 11: Online: The voter sends the new QR code (containing the voter's encrypted filled-in and checked ballot) to the local election office (sent by whatever agreed upon method (website, email, text, messaging software, shared storage (e.g. S3), api-endpoint, etc.)).